zjarman/QuadraticSolver/Spikes/README.md

 Quadratic Solver Spikes Directory

-This is where you can place all of your test programs for the Quadratic solver.

-Test Case 3 5 2 broke our program.
+There are 4 directories where we test different functionalities of the Quadratic solver.
+Each directory has its own makefile and readme:

+Datatypes

+Discriminate

+Solver

+Sqrt